 The Alaska credit card does not offer any way expedite the earning of elite status via qualifying miles bonuses.
 For those interested in a fast track to Alaska status, consider the Virgin America credit card which does offer Status Points, which could then be used to take advantage of reciprocal status between the two airlines.

 In order to earn $75 worth of value out of this card through mileage redemptions earned from everyday spending, a reasonable estimate is about $3,750 of unbonused spending.
 If we value miles at 2 cents each, this equates to $75.
-The required amount of spending would be lower if the card were used on Alaska or Virgin America purchase, which earn 3 miles per dollar.
+The required amount of spending would be lower if the card were used on Alaska, which earn 3 miles per dollar.

 Either $10 or 3% of the amount of each transaction, whichever is greater